 New Law Says Lemons Must be Labeled

-Starting December 1st, any car that was ever a lemon buyback will have to be labeled as such.
+With this new addition, any car that was ever a lemon buyback will have to be labeled as such.

 The new law will smooth the road ahead for consumers like Mark Czekaj who find out that that they've just bought someone else's old lemon.

 Czekaj says that had his used 99' Volkswagen been labeled a lemon when he bought it, he wouldn't be driving it now.